 - -Student will discuss needed areas of growth in supervision and work on strategies toward growth. - -Student will discuss with supervisor the appropriate roles and boundaries of a student intern; practice behaviors that demonstrate commitment to appropriate roles and boundaries (e.g. not exchanging personal contact information with clients; being mindful of use of social media, etc.). - -Student will illustrate effective written communication, in all documentation, professional correspondence, treatment plans, and reports.
 Student will seek feedback during weekly supervision. - -Student will use clear, appropriate, and understandable language when communicating with staff and clients.
 Student will seek regular feedback from their field supervisor about areas of growth in their professional communication skills. - -Student will exhibit a professional attitude by arriving to the Field Practicum Site dressed appropriately, with a positive outlook, prepared mentally and emotionally to solve problems with staff and clients, and willing to seek out opportunities for new learning.
 Student will seek feedback regarding their professionalism during weekly supervision. - -Student will present to weekly supervision meetings prepared (Bring an agenda with list of topics/cases to discuss, report back on learning activities, share reflections from week, etc.) - -Student will assess, implement and make recommendations for clients as necessary and verbalize to supervisor how the process of making recommendations occurs within the agency. - -Student will treat clients and staff in a respectful and non-judgmental manor and will demonstrate positive relationship-building communication with staff and clients.
 Student will seek feedback on these skills during weekly supervision. - -Student will review agency policy and procedures manual and will discuss areas that need further clarification with supervisor. - -Student will investigate resources and participate in an event that supports lifelong learning (ex.
-NASW chapter events, continuing education opportunities, workshops, and trainings). - Student will discuss experience and areas of new learning with their field instructor. - -Student will consider and discuss with Field Instructor boundary and confidentiality issues related to use of personal social media and electronic communication including agency policy and expectations.
+NASW chapter events, continuing education opportunities, workshops, and trainings).
+Student will discuss experience and areas of new learning with their field instructor. - -Student will consider and discuss with Field Instructor boundary and confidentiality issues related to use of personal social media and electronic communication including agency policy and expectations.
 Student will adhere to all agency, NASW Code of Ethics, and School of Social Work mandates concerning use of email, text, personal devices, internet and social media.
-Student will discuss appropriate use of technology with supervisor. - -Student will review the NASW Code of Ethics and will discuss with their field instructor how they are integrating its principles and values into their social work practice with their client population. - -Student will discuss with their field instructor how social work values and ethics relate to the agency's mission, policies and practice. - -In supervision, the student will compare and contrast how the ethics of the field agency aligns with the social work code of ethics and their own beliefs. - -Student will utilize self-awareness to discuss in supervision how their thoughts, perceptions, and personal biases affect their interactions with clients and client systems. - -In supervision, the student will identify agency & client ethical dilemmas caused by external factors (funding cuts, insurance, etc.)
+Student will discuss - -Student will review the NASW Code of Ethics and will discuss with their field instructor how they are integrating its principles and values into their social work practice with their client population. - -Student will discuss with their field instructor how social work values and ethics relate to the agency's mission, policies and practice.